-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the 1st September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditor's report of the charitable company for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report, and a Directors' report under company law.

-The academy operates an academy for pupils aged 3 to 11 serving a catchment area in Darlington.
-It has a pupil capacity of 365 and had a roll of 316 in the school census on 18th May 2023.
+The academy trust operates an academy for pupils aged 3 to 11 serving a catchment area in Darlington.
+It has a pupil capacity of 365 and had a pupil number roll of 300 in the school census on 16th May 2024.